Student American Veterinary Medical Association: Structure

 The HOD meeting in the spring is held in conjunction with the SAVMA Symposium, an educational and professional development conference.
 The HOD meeting in the summer is held in conjunction with the AVMA Annual Meeting.

 The HOD elects eight national officers.
 The officers include a president, secretary, treasurer, editor, International Exchange officer, Information Technology officer, Veterinary Economics Officer, and The Vet Gazette Editor.
 The officers and officers-elect oversee the day-to-day functioning of SAVMA.

 The officers and officers-elect—along with the past-president, past-secretary, past-treasurer, AVMA Liaison, and AVMA Advisor to SAVMA—comprise the Executive Committee.
 The Executive Committee is the governing body of SAVMA between meetings of the HOD.

 Publications and awards

 SAVMA publishes Vet Gazette, which is the organization's official journal.
 It is published four times a year.
 A different SAVMA chapter is given publication duties each year.

-SAVMA also publishes Intervet, an online, members-only journal available on the AVMA Web site.
+SAVMA also publishes Intervet, an online, members-only journal available on the AVMA website.

 Each year, SAVMA also bestows the Teaching Excellence Awards.
 The award is given two veterinary faculty for excellence in instruction.